-MTRAC for Life Sciences Innovation Hub is a statewide program that provides translational research awards for promising life science projects for faculty within the U-M Medical School and Michigan’s institutions of higher education.
+MTRAC for Life Sciences Innovation Hub is a statewide program that provides translational research awards for promising life science projects to faculty within the U-M Medical School and Michigan’s institutions of higher education.

 The Engineering Translational Research Fund encourages faculty within the College of Engineering to attend a customer discovery based program, provides the funds to enable them to do so, and ensures future commercialization funding success for either internal or external university programs including SBIR/STTR grants, MTRAC, and Coulter.

 Coulter Foundation Translational Research Fund supports collaborative translational research projects that involve co-investigators from the Department of Biomedical Engineering and a clinical investigator.
 This fund typically funds projects up to $100,000 for each project annually.

 Center for the Discovery of New Medicines (CDNM) is a virtual organization devoted to identifying, funding and mentoring projects in drug discovery across the U-M campus.
 This mission and scope is made possible by funding from the Office of the Provost, the College of Pharmacy, the Life Sciences Institute, the Comprehensive Cancer Center, the Department of Internal Medicine, the Department of Pathology, and the Endowment for the Basic Sciences in the Medical School.